Sravan-github1/aiofg-management/README.md

-# aiofg-usermanagement
+# aiofg-management
-User Management application
+All Management service application